nbnkhanh/Automata-in-Python/README.md

 Implementing a NFA (nondeterministic finite automata) simulation by Python.

-Input: a NFA (epsilon-NFA) in list data type.
+Input: a NFA (epsilon-NFA) in dictionary data type.

 Output: Accepted or Rejected.
 If accepted, print out the path.